Market analysis: Market trends

-Market trends are the upward or downward movement of a market, during a period of time.
-The market size is more difficult to estimate if one is starting with something completely new.
-In this case, you will have to derive the figures from the number of potential customers, or customer segments.
+Market trends are the upward or downward movements of a market over a period of time.
+Estimating the market size is more difficult when starting with something completely new.
+In this case, you will have to derive the figures from the number of potential customers or customer segments.
+Market analysis often incorporates sector-level evaluation to understand how different industries perform under varying economic conditions.

 Besides information about the target market, one also needs information about one's competitors, customers, products, etc. Lastly, you need to measure marketing effectiveness.
 A few techniques are: